arcane-finance-defi/mixer-operator/README.md

 ##### Using [hoister](deploy/docker-compose.stage.hoister.yml)

-* Docker images are build automatically using CI/CD and tagged with short-sha commit tag
+* Docker images are build automatically using CI/CD and tagged with short-sha commit tag.
-* Create git tag with pattern `stage-*` on commit you want to deploy to stage
+* Create git tag with pattern `stage-*` on commit you want to deploy to stage.
-* This will launch another CI/CD pipeline which will create docker image with tag `stage`
+* This will launch another CI/CD pipeline which will create docker image with tag `stage`.
-* Once `stage` image will be pushed to docker registry, `hoister` will update and restart target app container automatically
+* Once `stage` image will be pushed to docker registry, `hoister` will update and restart target app container automatically.

+##### How to revert
+* Launch pipeline with desired (e.g. previous) stage tag manually from Github Actions.
+Latest launched pipeline become `stage` because of image tag update.

 ### How to deploy binary package